 - Your test scripts are your deliverables.
 However, not everyone is automation/programming language savvy.
 So, plan on creating a “How-to” document that will help the current users and future team members to be able to understand this script even when you are not around.

 Section #8: Risks

-If you are going to propose an automation solution, be sure to choose cost effective tools and solutions to make sure that the automation endeavor does not burden the project.
+If you are going to propose an automation solution, be sure to choose cost-effective tools and solutions to make sure that the automation endeavour does not burden the project.
 It is important to set the expectation that ROI for an automation project cannot be positive immediately but can be clearly seen over long periods of time.

 Therefore, if you propose automating a system, pick the one that is

 - Has a scope for huge regression suites